 2.7.1 Registration Policy.
 The .MINI top-level domain will enable the company to communicate with all of its dealers, partners, affiliates, customers, investors and the general public, and to display information about the BMW brand, in a secure and unified manner.
 The .MINI top-level domain will further provide a single location where customers may research product information or learn about new models and features, and where authorized dealers or affiliates may advertise in a BMW-endorsed, authenticated space.

-The registration of domain names within the .MINI TLD shall be restricted to BMW itself, thus following a single-registrant model.
-All domain name registrations in the TLD shall be registered to, and maintained by BMW for the exclusive use of BMW or its Affiliates.
+The registration of domain names within the .MINI TLD shall be restricted to BMW itself, and, where deemed appropriate by BMW, its affiliated parties and trademark licensees.
 Key-Systems GmbH shall validate and verify each registration request, and shall additionally verify each registration request with BMW’s Trademark Department, ensuring that BMW has made such registration request.
-Key-Systems GmbH shall also ensure that, upon registration, BMW appears as the registrant of record for the domain name.
+Key-Systems GmbH shall also ensure that, upon registration, BMW, its affiliated parties or trademark licensees appears as the registrant of record for the domain name.
 Furthermore, BMW shall only accept a domain name registration request which complies with the Domain Allocation Rules provided in the Domain Name Registration and Use Policy for .MINI.
 BMW reserves the right to cancel any registration which does not comply with the Domain Name Registration and Use Policy for “.MINI” or the Anti-Abuse Policy for .MINI Domain Names.

 2.8.
 Secure Connection.
 Key-Systems GmbH agrees to develop and employ in its domain name registration business all necessary technology and restrictions to ensure that its connection to the System is secure.
 All data exchanged between Key-Systems GmbH's system and the System shall be protected to avoid unintended disclosure of information.
 Only qualified persons at BMW AG IT will have access to editing zone files and settings, including MX-records of all second level domain names.
 Key-Systems GmbH shall employ commercially reasonable measures to prevent its access to the Registry System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by e-mail, telephone, or facsimile of mass unsolicited, commercial advertising or solicitations to entities other than its own existing customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of BMW, any other registry operated under an agreement with ICANN, or any ICANN-accredited registrar, except as reasonably necessary to register domain names or modify existing registrations.